 Thomas Wolfe is Southern Appalachia’s most famous author who created his fictional town of Altamont, long considered based on today’s Asheville in the heart of the Blue Ridge mountains.
 But it’s no coincidence Wolfe’s famous books were staged at the SAME TIME the Altamont Hotel was in operation at Paris Mountain.
 In fact, Thomas Wolfe goes into great detail in his novels about hotels and sanitariums in “Piedmont” which was another name for the area around Greenville, SC in those times.
 (Wolfe’s own house burned down under mysterious circumstances in July of 1998.)

-The folklore was crazy but I couldn’t deny the goose was ornery
+The folklore was crazy but the goose was worse

 So why not feed the geese?
 Firstly, they start associating people with food and endanger themselves and their young; secondly, anything you’re feeding the wildlife is not good for their health; and, thirdly, they become more annoying than a Filipino karaoke party.
 The wildlife stops being wild and starts being annoying.

-What started as a pleasant walk in the woods and a quick lunch with my children turned into a lesson teaching a toddler to defend himself.
-It all started with the hot dog.
+What started as a pleasant walk and quick lunch with my children turned into lessons teaching a toddler to defend himself.
+It all started with the hot dog and the ornery goose insisting on his share.
 After all, there’s a sign near the trail’s head warning visitors “Don’t feed the wildlife”.
+But he was unperturbed and insistent.
+Next thing, the goose chased my toddler around in pursuit of the hotdog.
+“It’s the Indian revenge!”
+I shouted, only half joking.
+My son is now a believer.